-- Become proficient in traditional and electronic methods of primary historical research
+- Become proficient in traditional, digital, and community-based methods of primary historical research

-- Demonstrate the ability to construct valid historical arguments based on original research in primary sources
+- Construct valid historical arguments based on original research in primary sources

-- Demonstrate the ability to communicate historical knowledge creatively and effectively through writing, verbal presentations, and other means
+- Develop the ability to communicate historical knowledge creatively and effectively via written, oral, digital, and other means

-- Develop skills for critically analyzing evidence, arguments, and conflicting historical interpretations
+- Develop skills of critical analysis of evidence, arguments, and conflicting historical interpretations

 Plan of Study